GST will improve our competitiveness!

 India’s reform journey took a huge leap forward with introduction of the GST.
 Central and State governments were brought together and numerous indirect taxes were integrated, GST is a far-reaching tax system and, as such, it is only to be expected that its full rollout would require an adjustment period.

 “India’s economy has enormous potential,” Shilan Shah, a senior economist at Capital Economics told the World Economic Forum in an interview.
-“Over the longer term the challenges are very much on the reform front, the labour market is still very dysfunctional and there hasn’t been much evidence that the government wants to tackle that.”
+“Over the longer term the challenges are very much on the reform front, the labor market is still very dysfunctional and there hasn’t been much evidence that the government wants to tackle that.”

 For the first time, manufactured goods and services are on the same tax platform and all products and services are subject to the same tax rates throughout the country.
 GST has finally transformed India into one unified marketplace.